-- Compliance checks: Automatically calculate tip make-up amounts when tipped staff fall short of local minimum wage and track breaks where required by state law.
+- Compliance checks: Calculate wage make-up amounts automatically when tipped staff fall short of local minimum wage and track breaks where required by state law.

 - Scheduling: Build schedules and send them to employee smartphones directly from your back office dashboard.

 - HR Hub: Electronically onboard new hires for paperwork, such as W-2s and payroll enrollment.

 - Regulation updates: Toast will update with local prevailing wage and labor laws based on your address.